 When to visit?

-I visit Champagne several times a year and each season has its own charm to me, but the harvesting weeks are still my favorite period to tour with region.
+I visit Champagne several times a year and each season has its own charm to me, but the harvesting weeks are still my favourite period to tour with region.
 The vineyards are crowded with workers picking the precious grapes.
 The winemakers and vigneron work around the clock, following the harvesting, since the few autumn weeks dictate the outcome of the entire year.

 February and March are the key visiting months work wise for me, because then I get to taste the vin clairs, the non-sparkling base wines of the new vintage.
 The cellar masters craft the wines of each vintage within a couple of months’ period, when the base wines and various blends are tasted on a daily basis.
 If you wish to learn about Champagne’s regional differences or the impact of various winemaking techniques on the base wine, you should time your visit to this season.
 In terms of weather, it is not as inviting a time to visit – the cellars often feel more comfortable than the outdoors!